 Have you thought about starting your own coffee business or opening a coffee shop?
-This is a dream for many people, but it’s one that requires capital.
+This is a dream for many people, but it’s one that requires capital-especially in relation to seasonality in business.
 A more budget-friendly option to get into the coffee business is starting a wholesale coffee distribution business.

 As a new business owner, you may consider dropshipping coffee or selling wholesale coffee to retailers.
 A brick and mortar location requires you to not only secure the right building but also to hire employees such as bar staff and wait staff.